ViktorStiskala/django-shared-session/README.md

 # django-shared-session

-django-shared-session is a tool that enables session sharing across multiple domains.
+django-shared-session is a tool that enables cross site session sharing, which can be useful when running the same Django application on different domains (for example due to different language mutations).
+This library can be used for sharing login information as well as session data for both authenticated and anonymous users.
+If all you need is to share login information, please  consider using some of single sign-on (SSO) solutions which could be better for this specific use case.

-It can be used even for situations where Single sign-on (SSO) is not suitable, e.g.: sharing session data of anonymous users.
+This tool is only useful when you are running your application on different domains, not just subdomains.
+Subdomains can be handled with cookies path set to `.domain.tld` (start's with dot).

 This project is inspired by [django-xsession](https://github.com/badzong/django-xsession), but uses a different approach to session sharing which sets the cookie on server-side and thus does not require reloading the page.

 ## How it works